Moving to… Gloucester

 Nightlife

 From nightclubs where you can shake a leg to intimate bars ideal for a few drinks, residents have lots of choices when it comes to Gloucester nightlife.
-Atik is a popular club, while Dr Foster’s is one of the most visited places to enjoy a drink or two.
+Atik is a popular club, while there are also other places to enjoy a drink or two.

 Art & culture